A measure of compression gain for new symbols in data-compression: Main Result

-Let $S=b_1 b_2 ... b_r$ be an aggregate symbol composed of $r$ symbols from the original alphabet $A_x$ so that $b_i \in A_x$ for $i$ in $\{1,2,...,K\}$, (Note that $b_i$ and $b_j$ may not be distinct as $S$ may contain more than one copy of some characters in $A_x$), and let $f_S$ be the number of non-overlapping occurrences of $S$ in the message $M$. \\
+We now propose the addition of a new symbol to the alphabet.
+Let $S = b_1 b_2 ... b_r$ be an aggregate symbol composed of $r$ symbols from the original alphabet $A$ so that $b_i \in A$ for $i \in \{1,2,...,r\}$, (Note that $b_i$ and $b_j$ may not be distinct), and let $f_s$ be the number of non-overlapping occurrences of $S$ in the message $M$, and $\{S\}$ be the set of distinct characters in $S$.